Broken User Authentication: What It Is, How We Can Help

 PUBLISHED ON July 25, 2022

-How Do Broken User Authentication Exploits Work?
+How Do Broken Authentication Exploits Work?

 In our last blog post, we covered BOLA attacks – or broken object level authorization.
 Authorization and authentication issues are similar, but have important differences.
 Authorization controls what you have access to, while authentication establishes who you are.
 Our SOC manager Neil Weitzel explains it this way, “Authentication is showing your ID or passport when you get to the airport.
 Authorization is showing your boarding pass before you get on the plane.
 Authentication establishes your identity; authorization establishes what plane you should be getting on, and what seat you’ve reserved.”

-With that in mind, broken user authentication exploits stem from APIs with improperly designed authentication mechanisms; or worse, from APIs with no authentication mechanisms at all.
+With that in mind, broken authentication exploits stem from APIs with improperly designed authentication mechanisms; or worse, from APIs with no authentication mechanisms at all.
 There are several methods of API authentication available, but it is most commonly managed through tokens today.
-Hence, many broken user authentication exploits are the result of faulty token design or implementation.
+Hence, many broken authentication exploits are the result of faulty token design or implementation.

-Examples of attacks exploiting broken user authentication include API enumeration attacks – which make high volumes of API requests with small changes – and credential stuffing attacks – which rapidly enter a list of stolen user credentials.
+Examples of attacks exploiting broken authentication include API enumeration attacks – which make high volumes of API requests with small changes – and credential stuffing attacks – which rapidly enter a list of stolen user credentials.

 One common example of faulty token design is naming the tokens something obvious that lets an attacker know what the token is used for and, therefore, paints a little larger target on that particular token of the API request.